-If the product is determined to have low count of bacteria, yeast and mold, it can still be harmful if pathogens are present even though in very low number.
-Therefore, it should also be determined that the product do not have harmful bacteria present.
-Harmful organisms or Pathogens are supposed to be absent in a product .
+If the product is determined to a have low count of bacteria, yeast and mold, it can still be harmful if pathogens are present even though they are very low in number.
+Therefore, it should also be determined that the product does not have harmful bacteria present.
+Harmful organisms and pathogens are supposed to be absent in a product .

 USP 62 Test For Specified Microorganisms determines whether these pathogens are present or absent.